Dissipative Unified Dark Fluid Model

-The paper is organized as follows.
-Section \ref{dynamics} introduces the basic dynamics of the bulk viscous cosmology and applying it to the unified model studied in this work.
-In section \ref{phase} we analyze the model using the phase space methodology and study the evolution of the our cosmological model.
-Section \ref{cosmpar} is to constrain the parameters of the model using its asymptotic behavior and many cosmological observations.
-In section \ref{test} we study what the model expects for the universe evolution which confronts the model with many basic physical and observational tests.
-In section \ref{conc} we present our final conclusion.
+The manuscript is organized as follows: Section \ref{dynamics} introduces the basic dynamics of the bulk viscous cosmology and applying it to the unified model studied in this work.
+In section \ref{phase} we analyze the model using the phase space methodology.
+Section \ref{cosmpar} constrains the parameters of the model using cosmological observations.
+In section \ref{test} we confront the model with many basic physical and observational tests and study the model expectations for the universe evolution.
+In section \ref{conc} we present our final conclusions.